Access and Mobility

-We advise pre-booking tickets online to guarantee entry.
+We advise pre-booking tickets online for discounted admission and to guarantee entry.
 A limited number of tickets may be available to purchase at the door, subject to availability.
 If you have any difficulties with purchasing tickets online, please contact our Visitor Centre on 01242 604244 or email email@example.com.

 All tickets are non-refundable and non-transferable to other dates and times.
 Tickets can be purchased online on the day if capacity has not been reached.